Psychologists tell us the mental process called rationalisation is a term which actually does not mean ‘being rational’.

 Scotland the fascist state

-That bias may not always be conscious.
+Defining is imperative when throwing abuse around.
 Take the ubiquitous use of ‘fascist’ thrown around Twitter every day.
 It can cover brutal repressive regimes, the authoritarian, the anti-socialistic, militaristic nationalism, various types of communism, or the democratically elected government of Scotland.
 Those who bandy it about like sweeties actually mean fascism as practised by Germany, and probably Italy during the Second World War.
+They forget Franco’s Spain where half a million ex-pat Brits reside without paying their taxes.

-Scotland ‘enjoying the greatest powers of any devolved nation’ really means we have fewer rights than the people of Quebec, Gibraltar, and in many regards Northern Ireland which is almost an autonomous state by itself.
-Our fate is deserved because, according to some extreme unionists, Scotland is not a nation but a subsumed province.
+To define Scotland ‘enjoys the greatest powers of any devolved nation’ actually means fewer rights than the people of Quebec, Gibraltar, and in many regards Northern Ireland which is almost an autonomous state by itself.
+According to extreme unionists, Scotland is not a nation but a subsumed province.
+That’s their definition of 1,000 years of history.

 Exactly what do you mean by, ‘what do you mean?’

 I recall the BBC political interviewer Gordon Brewer asking an SNP panellist to define what he meant by a ‘fairer and more just society.’
-As the SNP politician stumbled over what he thought was obvious to everybody, it was obvious to me he had not thought it through beyond that slogan, and no one had defined it for him.
+As the SNP politician stumbled over what he thought was obvious to everybody, it was obvious to me he had not thought it through beyond that slogan.

 We’re told we have full democracy.
 What is the definition of full democracy?
 It seems to mean one thing to a unionist, another to an independence supporter.
 The former tells us genuine self-governance is impossible if Scotland retains the pound sterling.
 But what is his definition of self-governance?
 Sharing the pound sterling does not compromise basic freedom of choice.
 We choose which currency we wish to use.
 And we choose how to spend that money and our taxes.
 Interest rates fixed by the bank of England still leaves an independent Scotland with options as to how to mitigate anti-social constraints.